hasanprakash/hasanprakash/README.md

 ### Hi there, I am Hasan Prakash 👋

-Thank you visiting my Github Profile
+Thank you for visiting my Github Profile

 - 🔭 I’m currently studying in KL University, Vijayawada
 - 🌱 I’m currently working on Unity and MySQL to manage the game data.